Ocelot5836/molang-compiler/README.md

         try {
             // Note: this cannot be used in a modded environment.
             // The compiler used should be a global instance
-            // created like the ForgeMod example
+            // created like the NeoForgeMod example
             MolangCompiler compiler = GlobalMolangCompiler.get();

             // Expressions can be compiled from a valid MoLang string